-The key roles of a good bookkeeper will include:
+The key roles of good bookkeepers will include:

 Your bookkeeper will manage all your financial transactions by entering them into the system regularly and accurately, allocating them to the correct accounts in your accounting software, and producing weekly or monthly reports that provide useful information on your business performance.

 All of your business expenses need to be recorded and reconciled to any purchase orders and receipts of delivery to ensure you are getting what you paid for.
 Your bookkeeper will carry out this role as well as enter any petty cash and credit card purchases into your accounting system.
 They can also monitor who is spending what and identify any potential excess expenditure.

 A key cash flow driver of every small business is collecting money from customers.
 A good bookkeeper will ensure invoices are sent promptly, follow up on late payments and manage all cash coming into the business.
 This role can often be the make or break of a small business.

 If you employ staff, payroll can become a large task.
 Paying your staff can involve checking timesheets, allocating any commission payable, calculating payroll tax and superannuation, and keeping accurate employee records including their bank account details.
 Of course, then the payroll needs to be processed through both the accounting system and the bank account.
 Having a bookkeeper will save you an enormous amount of time if your payroll is done weekly or fortnightly.